gustaveroussy/sopa/docs/tutorials/cli_usage.md

 ```

 ## Visualization (Xenium Explorer)
 The Xenium Explorer is a software developed by 10X Genomics for visualizing spatial data, and it can be downloaded freely [here](https://www.10xgenomics.com/support/software/xenium-explorer/latest).
 Sopa allows the conversion to the Xenium Explorer, whatever the type of spatial data you worked on.
+It will create some files under a new `tuto.explorer` directory:

 ```sh
 sopa explorer write tuto.zarr --gene-column genes